The Skye Trail is a challenging, unofficial long distance route through the stunning landscapes of the Isle of Skye.

 Walker's website Walkhighlands has produced a series of detailed stage descriptions covering the whole route - written by on-the-ground researchers who have walked every step of the way to check it for you.
-Each stage is illustrated by a series of photographs and with Ordnance Survey mapping, as well as offering downloads in GPX format for use in GPS devices.
+Each stage is illustrated by a series of photographs and with detailed mapping.
+The route description, complete with detailed offline mapping, is available to download free in the Walkhighlands app.

 The print guidebook for the trail is published by Cicerone., and can be purchased on the link above.